d2d-weizhi/focus-flow/README.md

 - I've added the KendoReact Window control (part of the dialog library).
 - I still need to replace the input field, perhaps use a NumericTextBox for entering and setting the minutes.
+- Deployment will fail because KendoReact's components need to be imported separately with the "use client"; statement

 ## Features